 I knew it often gets windy out here (especially in the afternoon), so I was prepared for plenty of wind.
 Well, it was definitely howling here and that added plenty of challenge to the course.

 The first hole really disappointed me.
-Very basic hole that was flat and wide open off the tee.
+It is a very basic hole that was flat and wide open off the tee.
 The first green was in awful shape, as if the Air Force had been using it as a helipad or something.
-So I was really getting worried.
+So, I was really getting worried.
 The greens got better after that.
 Most were in pretty good shape and others were a little more beat up.
 The holes got more interesting, as well.
 Really gets going about the 5th hole, where you start to encounter more hills and undulations.
 Eucalyptus trees line each hole and present some unique challenges and angles.
-Fairways are not as wide as they appear.
+The fairways are not as wide as they appear.
 This course was definitely not set up for my fade, as there was always a tree right where I’d normally aim and no bail-out room right.
 I struggled to find fairways.

 Overall, Marshallia Ranch was just okay.
 If it were in really nice shape it would be a great deal and a more enjoyable course.
 That said, I won’t be rushing to come back here anytime soon, though.